Gabrielle: Hi, Annili. How are you today?

 Gabrielle: Yeah, where did you get it?

 Gabrielle: Oh, OK.
-So, Sidney is your hometown?
+So, Sydney is your hometown?

 Gabrielle: Oh, and how long have you been in Japan?